 PFA Tips: Language Matters – Understanding SSI and SSDI in the Autism Community

-By Trish Kane, Director of Programs, Pathfinders for Autism
+By Trish Kane, Deputy Director, Pathfinders for Autism

 SSA, SSI, SSDI – seriously??!!